Monday, December 31, 2018

-Introduction for Potential Book 2
+Introduction to Book 2

 It is with great trepidation and excitement, that we set forth the second book in the series “Kabbalah of Time.”
 The first book introduced the reader to a way of “living with the times” that allowed for integrating within oneself the Torah’s teachings regarding proper outlook and behavior.
 The goal of book one was that each one of us could be in touch with our song, the universal song of the soul.

 There is a well known rabinnic aphorism that “proper behavior preceded the Torah” (Derech Eretz Kadma LaTorah).
 Rabbi Elchanan Adler, Rosh Yeshivah at RIETS, further explains the idea of Derech Eretz by citing the same Talmudic passage used in book one of this series:

 R. Yochanan said: Had the Torah not been given, we would have learned to be modest from cats, to avoid theft from ants, to avoid promiscuity from doves, and derech eretz from roosters.
 (Eruvin 100b)